 Current projects at Lindisfarne

 Every five years or so, each National Trust house performs an extensive survey of its buildings to help with both short- and long-term conservation work.
-Here at Lindisfarne in 2013 we embarked on such a survey, but this one will be different to all that have gone before.
-Alongside the survey work, we will also be producing a Conservation Management Plan.
+Here at Lindisfarne in 2013 we embarked on such a survey, but this one has been different to all that have gone before.
+Alongside the survey work, we have also produced a Conservation Management Plan.

-Architects will be spending hours upon hours inspecting, measuring, and photographing the building to provide us with a comprehensive report on the present state of the Castle.
-This will be accompanied by their recommendations for works over the next 1, 2, 5, 10 and 15 years (and beyond) as well as any urgent works that need our immediate attention.
-This will allow us to prepare our budget forecasts and explore funding options before embarking on the highest priority jobs.
+Our specialist architect has spent hour upon hour inspecting, measuring, and photographing the building and has now provided us with a comprehensive report on the present state of the Castle.
+This is accompanied by their recommendations for works over the next 1, 2, 5, 10 and 15 years (and beyond) as well as any urgent works that need our immediate attention.
+This allows us to prepare our budget forecasts and explore funding options before embarking on the highest priority jobs.

 The Conservation Management Plan (CMP) is a slightly different animal.
 This is a document designed to be used for many more years than this present incarnation of the QS.
 Future National Trust staff and consultants will be able to refer to the CMP as part of their decision making in years to come.
 We have found recently that we are looking at recurring problems which have (or have not) been dealt with in the past, and the CMP will allow a proper procedure to be put in place for dealing with such issues, and help future staff manage the conservation needs of the Castle.

 To produce this plan we first needed to understand exactly what it is we have here (that is, beyond the obvious Tudor Castle renovated in the 20th century).
 We needed to delve deep into the records; archives, photographs, plans, oral testimonies, financial records, and the like, to gain a clear picture of how the Castle came to be, how it has developed and changed over the centuries, and how it is going to change in the future.
 With such a document in our hands, managing that change - always a difficult challenge - will be made that little bit easier.